ALib C++ Library

 The exception type is defined as: "The type of an exception is defined by the most recently added message, who's enum element's integral value is positive."

+This Enum is searched and returned with method Type.
 With this definition, enumeration element values of exception message entries that are considered "additional information" are to be declared with a negative integral initializer, while those that constitute an own exception type, are to be declared with a positive value.

 2.2.3 Self-Contained Allocation